-A timely disclosure of CSAA, which is appropriately responded to, has the potential to reduce the risk for subsequent sexual exploitation/revictimization, and to foreshorten the predations of offenders.
-To achieve this, responsible and trusted adults in the lives of children need to learn how to invite a genuine disclosure of CSAA.
-Previous research shows that children do not often disclose their CSAA experience with teachers.
-In a national study conducted in the United States among youth aged 10-17, 66.3% did not disclose the abuse to a parent or any other adult, however, from those who did disclose the abuse, 31% disclosed to their parents, 19.1% to the police, and 21.8% to a teacher (Gewirtz-Meydan & Finkelhor, 2019).
-Similarly, in another study conducted among CSAA survivors, 75% of the respondents did not disclose the abuse during their childhood.
-Of the 25% of the survivors who reported that they told someone about the abuse; only 7% disclosed the abuse to their teacher (Wager, 2015).
-Findings from Alaggia’s (2010) study with adult survivors suggest that there is an expectation that teachers would recognize distress in their pupils, and that if they were to directly ask about the cause, this would have provoked a disclosure.
+A timely disclosure of CSAA, combined with an appropriate response, can potentially reduce the risk of subsequent sexual exploitation/revictimization, and put an end to the suffering inflicted by offenders.
+It is therefore imperative that responsible and trusted adults in children’s lives learn how to encourage genuine disclosure of CSAA.
+Previous research shows that children do not often disclose their CSAA experience to teachers.
+In a national study conducted in the United States, it was found that 66.3% of youths aged between ten and 17 years did not report cases of sexual abuse to a parent or any other adult.
+However, of those who did disclose offenses, 31% disclosed to their parents, 19.1% to the police, and 21.8% to a teacher (Gewirtz-Meydan & Finkelhor, 2019).
+Similarly, in another study involving CSAA survivors, 75% of respondents did not disclose abuse during their childhood.
+Of the 25% of survivors who reported having told someone about the abuse, only 7% disclosed episodes to their teacher (Wager, 2015).
+Findings from Alaggia’s (2010) study on adult survivors suggest that there is an expectation that teachers should recognize distress in their pupils, along with the assumption directly asking students about the cause would help provoke a disclosure.

-It is unfortunate that children do not feel comfortable discussing or disclosing CSAA with their teachers (Schönbucher et al., 2012).
-Children and adolescents need adults from all spheres of their life to openly discuss and sensitively respond to CSAA, including parents, teachers, police, magistrates, and treatment-providing workers.
-The current study sought to examine the factors that enable such an open discussion between teachers and pupils.
-While previous research on the discussion of CSAA between teachers and pupils mainly focused on the perspective of either the pupils (Schönbucher et al., 2012) or the teachers (Goldman & Bradley, 2011; Tener & Sigad, 2019), there is a growing need for a study that integrates both the perceptions of pupils and teachers and examine the gap between them.
-The current study addresses this gap by examining the perceptions of both pupils and their homeroom teacher on the discussion regarding CSAA.
+It is regrettable that children do not feel comfortable discussing CSAA with their teachers or disclosing cases of abuse to them (Schönbucher et al., 2012).
+Children and adolescents need adults from all spheres of their life – including parents, teachers, police, magistrates, and treatment-providing workers – to openly discuss and sensitively respond to CSAA.
+The current study sought to examine the factors that facilitate this kind of open discussion between teachers and pupils.
+While previous research in this area has focused mainly on the perspective of either pupils (Schönbucher et al., 2012) or teachers (Goldman & Bradley, 2011; Tener & Sigad, 2019), there is a growing need for studies that integrate the perceptions of both pupils and teachers to examine the gap between them.
+This research addresses this gap by examining the perceptions of both pupils and their homeroom teachers in the discussion on CSAA.

-In the current study we will examine the teacher’s mediation strategies when discussing CSAA and how it correlates with the perceived teacher’s support and acceptance among pupils.
-The mediation of CSAA by teachers relates to a set of strategies used to discuss CSAA with pupils.
-It is based on three core strategies of mediation: Restrictive, negative-active, and positive-active (Boniel-Nissim et al., 2020; Efrati & Boniel-Nissim, 2021; Nathanson, 2016) Restrictive mediation focuses on rules and boundaries and is not really open for discussion but rather setting a clear message that sexual harassment is illegal and against the law.
-Discussions on CSAA from a negative-active mediation approach, illustrates CSAA from a negative aspect (i.e., as dangerous and bad).
-Finally, a positive-active approach discusses CSAA by focusing on healthy and beneficial sexual behaviors (e.g., saying sex is wonderful and joyful, and if someone ever touches us without consent, or if sex ever feels unpleasant we should approach an adult).
+The study examines teachers’ mediation strategies regarding CSAA and how they correlate with pupils’ perceptions of teacher support and acceptance.
+It is based on three core strategies of mediation: restrictive, negative active, and positive active (Boniel-Nissim et al., 2020; Efrati & Boniel-Nissim, 2021; Nathanson, 2016).
+Restrictive mediation focuses on rules and boundaries and is not really a forum for open discussion, but rather, is intended to convey a clear message that sexual harassment is illegal and against the law.
+Discussions on CSAA from a negative active mediation approach focus on the negative aspects of CSAA (i.e., explaining why such behaviors are dangerous and harmful).
+Finally, a positive active approach emphasizes on healthy and beneficial sexual behaviors (e.g., discussing sex as something potentially wonderful and joyful, and advising children and young people to contact an adult if anybody ever touches them without their consent, or if sex ever feels unpleasant).

-Research examining mediation strategies mostly focus on parents (Chen & Chng, 2016; Shin & Li, 2017) and with regard to media usage and risk behaviors online (Livingstone & Helsper, 2008).
-Finding on different mediation styles are mixed, with some studies suggesting active positive are associated with the most positive outcomes (Nathanson, 2001) and other studies suggesting combining different mediation strategies are most beneficial (Chen & Chng, 2016).
+Research examining mediation strategies focuses mostly on parents (Chen & Chng, 2016; Shin & Li, 2017) and on media usage and risk behaviors online (Livingstone & Helsper, 2008).
+Findings on different mediation styles are mixed, with some studies suggesting that the positive active approach is associated with the most positive outcomes (Nathanson, 2001) and others indicating that a combination of different mediation strategies is most beneficial (Chen & Chng, 2016).

 The current study